CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### 🖼️ Storing things in memory

-As variables are declared, we need a way to keep track of the memory that is stored as our program executes.
+As variables are declared, we need a way to track the memory stored as our program executes.
 In our diagrams, we keep track of memory using a _frame_.

 For now, we can think of a frame as a space in our diagram that represents the variables stored in memory.